 Mr. Schwartz has been a Director of the Company since November 2007 and a Director of Products Corporation since March 2004.
-Mr. Schwartz has served as Vice Chairman of MacAndrews & Forbes and various affiliates since December 2015.
+Mr. Schwartz has served as Emeritus Vice Chairman of MacAndrews & Forbes since July 2019 and prior to that as Vice Chairman of MacAndrews & Forbes and various affiliates since December 2015.
 Mr. Schwartz was Executive Vice Chairman of MacAndrews & Forbes and various affiliates from October 2007 to December 2015.
 Prior to that, Mr. Schwartz was Executive Vice President and General Counsel of MacAndrews & Forbes and various affiliates since 1993 and Senior Vice President of MacAndrews & Forbes and various affiliates from 1989 to 1993.
 Mr. Schwartz is Vice Chairman and a member of the Board of Trustees of The City University of New York.
 He is Trustee Emeritus and former Chairman of the Board of Trustees at Kenyon College and formerly a member of Georgetown University Law Center Board of Visitors.
 Mr. Schwartz is a member of the Board of Directors of NYU Langone Medical Center, Jazz at Lincoln Center and The Ronald O. Perelman Center for Performing Arts at the World Trade Center.
-Mr. Schwartz has served as a member of the Board of Directors of Scientific Games since 2003, for which he also currently serves as a member of the Compliance Committee, Compensation Committee and Executive and Finance Committee; and as a member of the Board of Directors of Gaming and Leisure Properties, Inc. since May 2017, for which he also currently serves as a member of the Audit and Compliance Committee.
-From 2005 to 2014, Mr. Schwartz served as a member of the Board of Directors of Harland Clarke Holdings Corp.
+Mr. Schwartz has served as a member of the Board of Directors of Scientific Games since 2003, for which he also currently serves as a member of the Compliance Committee and Compensation Committee and served as a member of its Executive and Finance Committee until April 2019.
+Mr. Schwartz has also served as a member of the Board of Directors of Gaming and Leisure Properties, Inc. since May 2017, for which he also currently serves as a member of its Audit and Compliance Committee.
+From 2005 to 2014, Mr. Schwartz served as a member of the Board of Directors of Harland Clarke Holdings Corp. (now known as Vericast).

-Jonathan Schwartz Age: 57 Skills and Qualifications: Committees: Senior executive and business experience Audit Director Since: Extensive legal and governmental experience Public Company Directorships Held During the 2017 Knowledge of the Company and on-going service as a Past 5 Years: Company Director • Revlon, Inc. (2017 - present)
+Jonathan Schwartz Age: 58 Skills and Qualifications: Committees: • Senior executive and business experience • Audit Director Since: • Extensive legal and governmental experience Public Company Directorships Held During th 2017 • Knowledge of the Company and on-going service as a Past 5 Years: Company Director • Revlon, Inc. (2017 - present) Revion Consumer Products Corporation (2019 - present)

-Mr. Schwartz has been a Director of the Company since May 2017.
+Mr. Schwartz has been a Director of the Company since May 2017 and a Director of Products Corporation since June 2019.
 He has served as the Chief Legal and Corporate Affairs Officer of Univision Communications Inc. ("Univision") since May 2016.
 Prior to that, Mr. Schwartz served as Executive Vice President, General Counsel & Head of Government Relations and Secretary for Univision from December 2012 until May 2016.
 Prior to joining Univision, Mr. Schwartz served as Managing Director and General Counsel for JPMorgan's Investment Banking division from 2010 until 2012.
 Previously, Mr. Schwartz was Executive Vice President and General Counsel at Cablevision Systems Corporation from 2003 until 2009.
 Mr. Schwartz served as Senior Vice President and Deputy General Counsel of AOL Time Warner Inc. from 2002 until 2003, and as General Counsel of Napster, Inc. from 2001 until 2002.
 From 1995 to 2001, Mr. Schwartz served in various roles in the Office of the Deputy Attorney General at the U.S. Department of Justice in Washington D.C., including as Principal Associate Deputy Attorney General.
-Prior to that, Mr. Schwartz served as a federal prosecutor in the U.S. Attorney's Office for the Southern District of New York and as a law clerk to Judge Harry T. Edwards on the U.S. Court of Appeals for the D.C.
+Prior to that, Mr. Schwartz served as a federal prosecutor in the U.S. Court of Appeals for the D.C.
 Circuit and to Associate Justice Thurgood Marshall on the U.S. Supreme Court.
 Mr. Schwartz is a member of the Council on Foreign Relations, the Dean's Advisory Council at Stanford Law School, and the University of Pennsylvania's Athletics Board of Overseers.